The Way of the Gun: Plot

-Parker and Longbaugh are petty criminals hoping for the proverbial "big score".
+Parker and Longbaugh are petty criminals from Illinois who travel to New Mexico hoping for the proverbial "big score."
 At a sperm donation clinic, the pair overhear a telephone conversation detailing a $1 million payment to a surrogate mother.
 They kidnap the heavily pregnant surrogate, Robin, resulting in a shootout with her bodyguards, Jeffers and Obecks, who are arrested.
 Longbaugh summons Robin's gynecologist, Dr. Allen Painter, to a truck stop to examine her, and he explains that she is carrying the child of money launderer Hale Chidduck and his wife, Francesca.

 Jeffers and Obecks are bailed out by Chidduck's right-hand man, Joe Sarno, and Painter is revealed to be Chidduck's son.
 The kidnappers call from a motel south of the Mexican border, demanding that Chidduck send the doctor to deliver a $15 million ransom and induce labor.
 Francesca is having an affair with Jeffers, and overhears his and Obecks' plan to recover the baby but kill the kidnappers, Robin, and Painter, keeping the money for themselves.

-Sarno approaches Longbaugh as Chidduck's "bag-man", and Longbaugh declines $1 million to simply walk away but joins him for a cup of coffee.
+Sarno approaches Longbaugh as Chidduck's "bagman", and Longbaugh declines $1 million to simply walk away but joins him for a cup of coffee.
 They commiserate about the state of their underworld professions, filled with characters who "want to be criminals more than they want to commit crimes", and guardedly go their separate ways, but Sarno leaves his associate Abner to watch the kidnappers.
 Robin reveals to Parker and Longbaugh that Francesca's embryo failed to implant, and Painter is actually the father of her child.

 At the motel, Parker has second thoughts, but Robin seizes a shotgun and calls the police, forcing Parker and Longbaugh to flee.
 Mexican police arrive as Robin is confronted by Jeffers, Obecks, Painter, and Abner.
 As the officers hold everyone at gunpoint, Parker and Longbaugh open fire from a nearby hilltop, killing the officers and wounding Obecks, and Jeffers drives off with Painter and Robin.
 Parker and Longbaugh torture Obecks to reveal that Jeffers has taken Robin to a Mexican brothel, and a mortally wounded Abner notifies Sarno.

 Jeffers forces Painter to perform a Caesarean section to retrieve the baby, despite Robin's confession that the child is not the Chidducks'.
 Parker and Longbaugh, heavily armed, storm the brothel, while Sarno arrives with his own men and stacks the ransom money in the courtyard outside.
 Painter shoots Jeffers, and Longbaugh has a change of heart at seeing Robin's condition, urging Parker that "She's had enough."
 Aware that the money is bait, Parker and Longbaugh charge headlong into an ambush.

 Sarno's men are killed in the ensuing firefight, but Sarno shoots and cripples Parker and Longbaugh.
 An ambulance arrives as Painter emerges with Robin and the baby.
 The ambulance departs with Robin, Painter, their child, Sarno, and the money, leaving Parker and Longbaugh to die.
 Days later, Francesca reveals to her husband that she’s pregnant (possibly due to her affair with Jeffers).